kasemka/minitalk/README.md

 ## minitalk mandatory

-Creating a communication program in the form of a client and server.
+Creating a communication program between the client and the server.
+The client sends text to the server, the server prints the text from client.

+###detailes

 The server is launched first, and after being launched it displays its PID.